narayankishan/narayankishan.github.io/_pages/Research-Writings-Others.md

 ### Other Writings

 **[India's Growing Social Base of Educational Inequality](https://www.newsclick.in/survival-privileged-why-budget-24-matters-marginalised)**
-An analysis of how budgetary decisions impact educational inequality in India, underscoring the growing divide between privileged and marginalized communities.

 **[The Threat to Equity in Higher Education: Examining the Impacts of NEP 2020 and HEFA on Marginalized Students in India](https://www.newsclick.in/HEFA-NEP-Spell-Doom-Higher-Ed-Especially-Marginalised-Students)**
-This article examines the implications of the National Education Policy (NEP) 2020 and the Higher Education Financing Agency (HEFA) on access to higher education for marginalized students in India, cautioning against policies that could worsen educational inequities.

 **[Bihar’s Bridge Woes Shatter Dreams of its People](https://www.newsclick.in/bihars-bridge-woes-shatter-dreams-its-people)**